TimHanewich/centauri/research/HC12/readme.md

 This brings up a new set of challenges, however:
 - Would not be able to AT command with either, so no configuration of either.
 Needs to be configured before being permanently wired into the system.
 - Unable to get a "pulse" to confirm the HC-12 is connected

+## Possible Solution: Massively Reduce SENDING of Data
+The issue I am most worried about is the HL-MCU (drone) *not* receiving control packet updates.
+This can be bad and possibly dangerous.

+So, to mitigate the risk of a large number of packets *not* being received because the HC-12 onboard the drone was busy transmitting telemetry data back to the controller, just have it transmit telemetry data much less frequently.

+My previous goal:
+- Remote controller sends control packets @ 30 Hz
+- Drone sends telemetry updates @ 10 Hz

+Maybe a better goal:
+- Remote controller sends control packets @ 30 Hz
+- Drone sends telemetry updates **@ 1 Hz**

+Only sending it at 1 Hz means for sure some of the incoming control data *will* be dropped, but only very few.

+Another good goal to prevent interuption of large packets is to vary the frequency of that telemetry coming in based on whether the drone is armed or not.
+When armed, telemetry should be coming off of it rather continuously, like 1 time per second.
+But when not armed, it could be reduced to once ever 3-5 seconds probably.